mku11/Salmon-AES-CTR/README.md

 API usage is pretty much the same across Java/C#/Javascript/Python and various platforms with slight variations on naming conventions.
 Worth to note that the Typescript/Javascript library api is based on async IO so make sure you await.

-**Recommended**: Use the SalmonDrive and the virtual drive API to create a drive with a text password and then import your files.
-This will take care of all the details so you don't want have to worry about them.

-For samples using the SalmonDrive and the sequential nonce sequencer see: [Samples](https://github.com/mku11/Salmon-AES-CTR/tree/main/samples)
+For more samples using the SalmonStream, SalmonDrive, and the sequential nonce sequencer see: [Samples](https://github.com/mku11/Salmon-AES-CTR/tree/main/samples)
-For a full fledge demo app see: [Salmon Vault](https://github.com/mku11/Salmon-Vault)
+For a full fledge app see: [Salmon Vault](https://github.com/mku11/Salmon-Vault)
 For a simple usage sample see below.

-##### Recommended: Use SalmonDrive and the virtual file system API:
+##### Recommended usage: SalmonDrive and the virtual file system API:
 ```
-// If you don't care much about encryption and just want to encrypt data you can just use the SalmonDrive
+// If you don't care much about encryption and just want to encrypt data you can just create
-// which will create a virtual drive and all the important details for you.
+// a virtual drive that will take care all the important details for you:
 SalmonDrive drive = SalmonDriveManager.createDrive("c:\path\to\your\drive", password);

 // setup our importer with 2 threads for parallel processing and import our files: